Regsiter now for a personalized educational experience.

 Our goal is to prepare fellows for careers in academic medicine, caring for patients, and also influencing the future practice of the field through teaching and research.
 The educational experience is tailored to the needs and interests of each fellow through a comprehensive training program.
 Fellowships are available in Pediatric Cardiology.

-The Cardiac Dynamics Research Laboratory at Children’s Hospital of Pittsburgh of UPMC’s Rangos Research Center has earned worldwide recognition for research in the field of congenital heart disease.
+The Cardiac Dynamics Research Laboratory at UPMC Children’s Hospital of Pittsburgh’s Rangos Research Center has earned worldwide recognition for research in the field of congenital heart disease.
 Most notably, our research laboratories investigate the physiology and biomechanics of developing cardiovascular systems to better understand the structural and functional maturation of the normal heart and blood vessels, and the causes of congenital heart disease.